 A uniform thin disc of mass m rolls without slipping on a horizontal plane.
-The disc makes an angle α with the plane, the center of the disc C moves around the horizontal circle with a constant speed v.
+The disc makes an angle $\alpha$ with the plane, the center of the disc C moves around the horizontal circle with a constant speed v.
 The axis of symmetry of the disc CO intersects the horizontal plane in the point O. The point O is stationary.
 Find the kinetic energy of the disc.

-Ignoring interaction between the Earth and both the Moon and the Sun, find the precession angular velocity of the Earth.
-Consider Earth to be a uniform spheroid with semiaxes C and A and $\frac{C-A}{A} \approx \frac{1}{300}$.
+Ignoring interaction between the Earth and both the Moon and the Sun, find the angular velocity of the North star, as it travels through the sky observed from the Earth.
+Consider Earth to be a uniform spheroid with semiaxes C and A and $\frac{C-A}{A} \approx \frac{1}{300}$ .